By: Shasti Sulochan

 Who is most affected?

-, tourists and travellers are usually at a higher risk for Dengue transmission.
+Children, tourists and travellers are usually at a higher risk for Dengue transmission.
 However, adults living in endemic areas

 are in danger too.